 With that said, you should research auto shipping quotes and compare the overall cost of each option.
 Check into the cost of fuel along the route you plan to take, and factor in the cost of food, hotel rooms, and an additional $500 for emergencies.
 You may be surprised.
-The total will probably be higher than the cost to ship a car.
+The total will probably be higher than the cost to ship a car across the country.

-What Do I Need to Ask Before Shipping My Car?
+What Do I Need to Ask Before I Ship A Car Across The Country?

 It’s important to ask the right questions when you speak to a car transport service.
 Doing so will help you to determine whether the shipping company can provide the service you need within your budget.
 Keep reading to get an idea of the most important questions you should ask potential car transport companies.